Naturism: Germany

 Nacktkultur, a term coined in 1903 by Heinrich Pudor, connected nudity, vegetarianism and social reform, and was practised in a network of 200 members clubs.
 The movement gained prominence in the 1920s by offering a health-giving lifestyle with Utopian ideals.
-Germany published the first naturist journal between 1902 and 1932, but it became politicised by radical socialists who believed it would lead to classlessness and a breakdown of society.
+Germany published the first naturist journal from 1902 to 1932, but it became politicised by radical socialists who believed it would lead to classlessness and a breakdown of society.
 It eventually became associated with pacificism.

 In 1926, Adolf Koch established a school of naturism in Berlin, encouraging a mixing of the sexes, open air exercises, and a programme of "sexual hygiene".
 In 1929 the Berlin school hosted the first International Congress on Nudity.

 After World War II, East Germans were free to practice naturism, chiefly at beaches rather than clubs (private organizations were regarded as potentially subversive).
 Naturism became a large element in DDR politics.
 The Proletarische Freikörperkulturbewegung subsection of the Workers Sports Organisation had 60,000 members.
 Since reunification there are many clubs, parks and beaches open to naturists, though nudity has become less common in the former eastern zone.
 Germans are typically the most commonly seen visitors at nude beaches in France and around Europe.

 Greece

-Public nudity is legal in Greece.
-There are no official nude beaches, however, there are numerous unofficial nude beaches especially on the islands frequented by tourists, like Crete, Mykonos or Karpathos, and also on smaller islands like Skopelos or Skiathos where nudity is tolerated, usually at the more remote ends or secluded areas of beaches.
+There are no official nude beaches, however there are unofficial nude beaches on the islands frequented by tourists, like Crete, Mykonos or Karpathos, and on smaller islands like Skopelos or Skiathos where nudity is tolerated, usually at the more remote ends or secluded areas of beaches.

 Toplessness also is widely practiced by locals and tourists alike as there are no cultural taboos against it.

-In 2015, a court in Greece's second largest city, Thessaloniki, acquitted nudist activists who were charged for wandering naked in the city as part of their activist actions for promoting the urban nudism.
+In 2015, a court in Thessaloniki, Greece's second largest city, acquitted nudist activists who were charged for wandering naked in the city as part of their activist actions for promoting the urban nudism.
 In its ruling, the court deemed these acts to be "not lewd or lascivious", and vindicated the activists, thus recognizing their right to be naked publicly.